Calebucko/Catch-the-coins-game/README.md

     define property for movement
         bind left, up, down, and right to if key is pressed functions

+    class for score label:
+        center label to the left of screen set size
+        set text to "score"
+        set text color

+    class for timer label
+        center label to right of the screen set size
+        set text to "time"
+        set text color

     create class for the Game
         set background image
         set sound effect for collision between protein and skinnyGuy define amount of protein at start of game refresh sprites

+    create class for instructions
+        create multi label explaining game
+        " "You're a very skinny guy, down on his luck with getting gains.", "An angel descendes and commands you to begin the grind", "You are placed into a gym, as protein powder falls from the sky", "Get as much protein as you can before the gym closes" create quit button
+            set text to "Quit(left key)"
+            center to below multi label
+        create play button
+            set text to "Quit(right key)"
+            center to below  multi label
+        score label shows previous score
+        score = 0

+        set sprite list.

+        def process for buttons
+            if quit button is clicked on or left key is pressed stop state
+            if play button is clicked on or right key is pressed begin play state

     define process function for playing sound when sprites collide set sound to play during collision